FAST FREE SHIPPING

 If your Corgi isn’t quite ready for a wheelchair and is just starting to wobble or lose their balance when they walk, here are some other solutions to give your Corgi a boost:

-• Walkin’ Lift Rear Harness: this easy-to-use harness provides your Corgi with rear support.
+• Warrior Rear Harness: this easy-to-use harness provides your Corgi with rear support.
 It can also be used for rear support with the Walkin’ Wheels wheelchair.

-• Traction Socks: if your Corgi is slipping on tile or hardwood and needs extra grip on slippery surfaces.
+• Dog Boots: if your Corgi is slipping on tile or hardwood and needs extra grip on slippery surfaces.
 Traction Socks are a great solution to help keep their feet under them; if too tall for your Corgi’s short legs, these socks can be folded down easily.

 Corgi Back Problems